boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ## How to configure data into the Number Card widget

-To showcase a `Number Card`, a minimum requirement of one `measure` value is needed.
+To display a `Number Card`, at least one `measure` value is required.

-The following procedure illustrates data configuration of the card:
+Follow these steps to configure data for the card:

-1. Drag the `Number Card` control icon from the tool box into the design panel.
-You can find the control in the tool box by search.
+1. Drag the `Number Card` control icon from the toolbox into the design panel.
+The control can be found by searching in the toolbox.

 ![Drag and drop](/static/assets/visualizing-data/visualization-widgets/images/number-card/drop-widget.png)

-2. Click `Data Sources` icon in the configuration panel.
+2. Click on the `Data Sources` icon in the configuration panel.

 ![Data Source](/static/assets/visualizing-data/visualization-widgets/images/databutton.png)

-3. Click `CREATE NEW` to launch a new connection from the connection-type panel.
+3. Click on `CREATE NEW` to create a new connection from the connection-type panel.

 ![New data source](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-4. In the connection-type panel, click any one of the listed connection type buttons shown.
-Here, the `Microsoft Excel` connection type is selected for demonstration.
+4. Choose a connection type from the options listed in the connection-type panel.
+For this example, the `Microsoft Excel` connection type is selected.

 ![Datasource list](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)

-5. In the `NEW DATA SOURCE` configuration panel, enter the required details.
+5. Enter the required details in the `NEW DATA SOURCE` configuration panel.

 ![Enter data source details](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)

 6. Click `Preview & Connect`.
-Now, the `Choose Table(s)` dialog will be shown.
+The `Choose Table(s)` dialog will appear.

 ![Choose tables](/static/assets/visualizing-data/visualization-widgets/images/number-card/choose-tables.png)

-7. After selecting the required tables, click `Connect`.
+7. Select the desired tables and click `Connect`.

 ![Click connect](/static/assets/visualizing-data/visualization-widgets/images/number-card/connect-data-source.png)

-8. Drag your preferred table from the left pane to the data design view and click `Save`.
+8. Drag the preferred table from the left pane to the data design view and click `Save`.

 ![Save data source](/static/assets/visualizing-data/visualization-widgets/images/number-card/save-data-source.png)

-Now, the data source is successfully created.
+Your data source has now been successfully created.

-9. Click the `Properties` icon in the configuration panel.
+9. Click on the `Properties` icon in the configuration panel.

 ![Properties icon](/static/assets/visualizing-data/visualization-widgets/images/number-card/properties-icon.png)

-The properties panel of the widget will be displayed as shown in the following screenshot.
+The properties panel of the widget will appear as shown in the following screenshot.

 ![Properties pane](/static/assets/visualizing-data/visualization-widgets/images/number-card/properties-panel.png)